hapax/hapax.github.io/assets/form.md

 arrangements of those same parts would have different properties.
 We can turn Anderson's snappy slogan around:
 *different is more*.
-If arranging things differently gives them new and different properties, it is a sign of structure, which is more than the component parts themselves.
+If arranging things differently gives them new and different properties, it is a sign of structure, and structure is something over and above the component parts themselves.
 <!-- often characterising phases of matter in terms of
 what are called *order parameters*, numbers which characterise the brokenness of a symmetry. -->